isc-projects/bind9/doc/arm/reference.rst

       example.com.
 A 192.0.2.1
       example.com.
 AAAA 2001:db8::1234

-   These records are internally used to resolve names under the static-stub zone.
-For instance, if the server receives a query for "www.example.com" with the RD bit on, the server will initiate recursive resolution and send queries to 192.0.2.1 and/or 2001:db8::1234.
+   These records are used internally to resolve names under the static-stub zone.
+For instance, if the server receives a query for "www.example.com" with the RD bit on, the server initiates recursive resolution and sends queries to 192.0.2.1 and/or 2001:db8::1234.

 ``server-names``
-   Only meaningful for static-stub zones.
-This is a list of domain names of nameservers that act as authoritative servers of the static-stub zone.
-These names will be resolved to IP addresses when ``named`` needs to send queries to these servers.
-To make this supplemental resolution successful, these names must not be a subdomain of the origin name of static-stub zone.
-That is, when "example.net" is the origin of a static-stub zone, "ns.example" and "master.example.com" can be specified in the ``server-names`` option, but "ns.example.net" cannot, and will be rejected by the configuration parser.
+   This is only meaningful for static-stub zones.
+This is a list of domain names of name servers that act as authoritative servers of the static-stub zone.
+These names are resolved to IP addresses when ``named`` needs to send queries to these servers.
+To make this supplemental resolution successful, these names must not be a subdomain of the origin name of the static-stub zone.
+That is, when "example.net" is the origin of a static-stub zone, "ns.example" and "master.example.com" can be specified in the ``server-names`` option, but "ns.example.net" cannot, and is rejected by the configuration parser.

-   A non-empty list for this option will internally configure the apex NS RR with the specified names.
-For example, if "example.com" is configured as a static-stub zone with "ns1.example.net" and "ns2.example.net" in a ``server-names`` option, the following RRs will be internally configured.
+   A non-empty list for this option internally configures the apex NS RR with the specified names.
+For example, if "example.com" is configured as a static-stub zone with "ns1.example.net" and "ns2.example.net" in a ``server-names`` option, the following RRs are internally configured:

    ::

       example.com.
 NS ns1.example.net.
       example.com.
 NS ns2.example.net.

-   These records are internally used to resolve names under the static-stub zone.
-For instance, if the server receives a query for "www.example.com" with the RD bit on, the server initiate recursive resolution, resolve "ns1.example.net" and/or "ns2.example.net" to IP addresses, and then send queries to (one or more of) these addresses.
+   These records are used internally to resolve names under the static-stub zone.
+For instance, if the server receives a query for "www.example.com" with the RD bit on, the server initiates recursive resolution, resolves "ns1.example.net" and/or "ns2.example.net" to IP addresses, and then sends queries to one or more of these addresses.

 ``sig-validity-interval``
    See the description of ``sig-validity-interval`` in :ref:`tuning`.